pranavpawar3/ehr-azure-workbench/README.md

 <!--- **P.S.
 The API service is turned off temporarily, kindly let us know on mail pranavpawar3@gmail.com, if you wish to access the API, we will start the service from our end**--->
+**Please note that app link is changed to https://ehr-nrsseu.azurewebsites.net/applications/1/workflows/1 ; previous link in documentation is disabled due to Azure subscription changes.**

 # ehr-azure-workbench
 Spinoff application for MTX Hackolympics